Cold Headed Parts

 Lead Thread

-A measurement indicating the length between the beginning of a thread and the point at which the thread reaches its fullest size.
+A measurement indicating the length from the beginning of a thread to the point where the thread reaches its full size.

 Overtapping

-The process of tapping a thread after plating so that its tolerances will comply within specification and allow the internal and external threads to assemble.
+The process of tapping a thread after plating to ensure its tolerances meet specifications, enabling proper assembly of internal and external threads.

 Pitch